yonip97/The_final_benchmark/readme.md

 This repository contains the dataset and evaluation pipeline accompanying our paper.TODO:ADD PAPER LINK.

-Our paper presents **The Final Benchmark**, a benchmark design to evulate LLMs abilty for fine grain factual inconsistency detection in summaries.
+Our paper introduces **The Final Benchmark**, a benchmark designed to evaluate LLMs’ ability to perform fine grained detection of factual inconsistencies in summaries.
+It also proposes an LLM as a judge based evaluation pipeline to assess model performance on this task.

 ## Dataset

 The data files are in **`./data`**, and a simple loader is provided in **``dataloader.py``**.

-Our dataset is adapted from the DeFacto dataset introduced in the paper [On Improving Summarization Factual Consistency from Natural Language Feedback](https://arxiv.org/pdf/2212.09968);

-we manually curated and adapted DeFacto, then further enriched it via human–LLM collaboration.
+Our dataset is adapted from the DeFacto dataset introduced in the paper [On Improving Summarization Factual Consistency from Natural Language Feedback](https://arxiv.org/pdf/2212.09968); we manually curated and adapted DeFacto, then further enriched it via human–LLM collaboration.
 The result is a comparative benchmark containing 1,405 text–summary pairs, of which 1,121 summaries are inconsistent, with 2,131 annotated inconsistencies.
 Each entry in the dataset contains the following fields:

 1. **text** – The original XSum text.